vinterskogen/laravel-uploaded-image/README.md

-The `$request` object (and also the `Request` facade) now have an `image` method, that works like the `file` method - retrieves the image file from the input as an instance of `Vinterskogen\UploadedImage\Uploadedimage` class.
+The `$request` object (and also the `Request` facade) now have an `image` method, that works like the `file` method - retrieves the image file from the input and returns it as an instance of `Vinterskogen\UploadedImage\Uploadedimage` class.

 This class extends the Laravel's `Illuminate\Http\UploadedFile` and implements a number of helpful image handling methods.

 ### Basic image handling methods

-The list of public methods that are available on `Uploadedimage`:
+The list of public methods that are available on `Uploadedimage` instance to handle image:

-- `fit(int $width, int $height)` - resize and crop the uploaded image to fit given width and height
+- `fit(int $width, int $height)` - resize and crop the uploaded image to fit given width and height, keeping aspect ratio
 - `crop(int $width, int $height, int $x = null, int $y = null)` - crop uploaded
   image to given width and height
 - `encode(string $format, int $quality = null)` - encode uploaded image in given